metacpan/metacpan-cpan-extracted/distros/B/Beekeeper/README.md

 ## Performance

-Beekeeper is pretty lightweight for being pure Perl, but the performance depends mostly on *the broker* performance, particularly on the broker introduced latency.
-These are ballpark performance estimations:
+Beekeeper is pretty lightweight for being pure Perl, but the performance depends mostly on the broker performance, particularly on the broker introduced latency.
+The following are conservative performance
+estimations:

-- A `call_remote` synchronous call involves 4 MQTT messages.
-A broker adds around 2.5 ms of latency processing these 4 messages, so this limits a single client to make a maximum of 400 synchronous calls per second.
-The cpu load will be very low (less than 1%), as the client spends most of the time waiting for messages.
+- A `call_remote` synchronous call to a remote method involves 4 MQTT messages and takes 0.7 ms.
+  This limits a client to make a maximum of 1400 synchronous calls per second.
+The CPU load will be very low, as the client spends most of the time just waiting for the response.

-- A `call_remote_async` asynchronous call to a remote method takes 0.12 ms. This implies a maximum of 8000 asynchronous calls per second (that is just for calls, then it must wait for responses).
+- A `call_remote_async` asynchronous call to a remote method also involves 4 MQTT messages, but it can sustain a rate of 8000 calls per second because it does not block waiting for responses.

 - Launching a remote task with `fire_remote` involves 1 MQTT message and takes 0.1 ms. This implies a maximum of 10000 calls per second.

-- Sending a notification with `send_notification` involves 1 MQTT message and takes 0.1 ms. A worker can emit more than 10000 notifications per second, even 15000 if these are smaller than 1 KB.
+- Sending a notification with `send_notification` involves 1 MQTT message and takes 0.1 ms. A worker can emit more than 10000 notifications per second, up to 15000 if these are smaller than 1 KiB.

-- A worker processing remote calls has around 1.5 ms of latency introduced by the 2 MQTT messages involved.
-So a single worker can handle a maximum of 650 requests per second.
-The cpu load will be low for simple tasks, as the worker will spend a significant chunk of time waiting for messages.
+- A worker processing remote calls can handle a maximum of 4000 requests per second.
+It will be I/O bound, the CPU load will be low for simple tasks, as the worker will spend a significant chunk of time waiting for messages.

+- A worker can receive a maximum of 15000 notifications per second.
+It will be CPU bound.

-- A worker uses 10 MB of resident memory from perl and the few required modules.
+- An empty worker uses 10 MiB of resident memory for the perl interpreter and the few required modules.
   After adding actual code to do useful work the memory usage will of course increase.
-As a lot of workers will be required to handle a substantial number of requests, there will be some memory pressure.

-- A single router can handle around 4000 requests per second.
+- A single router can handle around 5000 messages per second.

 - Routers add 2 ms to frontend requests roundtrip.